 Board games with storytelling: emotions instead of points

-It seems like it has Asmodee discovered the idea of storytelling in board games.
+It seems as if Asmodee discovered the idea of storytelling in board games.
 That besides the mentioned Holding On: The eventful life of Billy Kerr also the board game Discover: To undiscovered landsappears at the publisher based in Essen, should hardly be a coincidence.

 - Advertisement -